CVRP-SOLE/SOLE/README.md

 - <a href="https://huggingface.co/datasets/onandon/SOLE/blob/main/scannet200.ckpt">Official weights of SOLE for ScanNet200</a>
 - ~~Official weights of SOLE for Replica~~ (coming soon)

-You can download all of the weights above for the pretrained backbone and SOLE with following <a href="#download-data-and-weight">Download data and weight</a>.
+You can download all of the weights for the pretrained backbone and SOLE with following <a href="#download-data-and-weight">Download data and weight</a>.

 ## Download data and weight